alvaromuir/hurest/README.md

 Replace 'SERVER_NAME_HERE' with the name of your choice in server.coffee.

 For a test server, something like
-`(coffee -wc -o ./ coffeescripts/*.coffee & coffee -wc -o ./views/scripts coffeescripts/views/scripts/*.coffee & nodemon)`
+`(coffee -wc -o ./ coffeescripts/*.coffee & coffee -wc -o ./views/scripts coffeescripts/views/scripts/*.coffee & nodemon | bunyan -j)`
 works for me